Kotlin/kotlin-koans-edu/Builders/Builders how it works/task.md

 **'td' is:**

-a. special built-in syntactic construct
+a. a special built-in syntactic construct

-b. function declaration
+b. a function declaration

-c. function invocation
+c. a function invocation

 ***